pavelsof/stl/README.md

 	  oct, oct 2016, 2016 oct, october, 10, this, last.
 	* `stl show --year YEAR` (also `-y`) where YEAR can be anything like: 2016, 16, this, last.
+	* `stl show --span SPAN` (also `-s`) where SPAN can be anything like: 15 25 oct, 15 oct 2016 25 oct 2016, 15 25, 15.
+If you specify only one date, the
+	  second will be set to today; e.g. `stl show -s 1 oct` is the same as `stl show -m oct`.
+The interval is inclusive at both ends.
 	* `stl show --task TASK` (also `-t`) where TASK is the name of a task you have prudently specified when you had been working on it.
 * `stl add START STOP [TASK]` allows you to cheat and add log entries for